resbaz/nectar-cloud-lessons/Lessons/Lesson_VI/Lesson_VI.md

 afterwards.
 So if its a file being read, all well and good.
 But what about files that are being written?
 Well, they might be caught mid write: which means that they won't be correctly captured.

-**Q**

-Hold up a Red sticky note if you agree with Ben, and a Green one if you think that, snapshots are good to go.
+**Question**  Hold up a Red sticky note if you agree with Ben, and a Green one if you think that, snapshots are good to go.

-**A** The reds have it.
+**Answer** The reds have it.
 Sadly, Ben is right.
 Snapshots, although seductively easy to do, are prone to occasional failure due to writes not being captured.
 The interesting thing about this is that you might never notice that your data has been corrupted in this way.